 This notion should not be quickly dismissed as being impractical and uneconomic.
 It’s a kite worth flying.

-There is no doubt that climate change will have (is having) consequences for construction.
+There is no doubt that climate change will have (indeed, is having) consequences for construction.
 The government wants carbon-neutral construction and architects are keen to deliver it.
 A group of them last year formed the Architects’ Climate Action Network (ACAN) saying architects are not acting with anything like the urgency required to address this problem.
 In June, RIBA published its Climate Declaration, when RIBA President Ben Derbyshire said: “The climate emergency is the biggest challenge facing our planet and our profession.”
 He said: “...we need to turn warm words into impactful actions.”

 One of those actions will have to be favouring low-energy, low-carbon, natural, local and unprocessed materials.
 Natural stone and lime mortars fit the bill.

 In the inevitable drive towards more environmentally benign ways of building there will be less use of cement and concrete, greater use of lime and a substantial new role for natural stone, which remains a great national resource.

 Stone is strong under compression.
 The compressive strength of a sedimentary building stone is usually in the order of 40-50N/mm2, sometimes a bit more.
 Applying tension using a steel rod would be unlikely to exert more than 5-10% of that, rising to perhaps 20% with the application of lateral loads.

 Post-tensioning of stone was developed in 1927 by Eugene Freyssinet, a French engineer.
 He saw pre-tensioned reinforced concrete beams being made by pouring concrete on to steel under tension.
 This gives them great strength when lateral loads are applied so they can be used as lintels or beams without cracking or breaking.
 It is a process still used today.